pzhg/hCNN/README.md

 Each sub-NN can also contain of such BLOB Layer, resulting a nested structure.

-Syntax:

 	```
 	SUBNET_LIST = {SUBNN_1, SUBNN_2, ...}
 	cnn = cnnAddBLOBLayer(cnn, SUBNET_LIST, OUTPUT_DIM, COMBINE_TYPE);
 	```

 	* `SUBNET_LIST` is a cell of multiple sub-NNs.
 Eash sub-NN is a conventional NN defined as usual.
 	   You must use `end_BLOB` as its output layer type.
 	* `OUTPUT_DIM` is the dimention (number of neurons) of the output of this BLOB layer.
 	* `COMBINE_TYPE` specifies that how to combine the sub-NNs.
 See [Supported Combining Types](#supported-combining-types) for a list of supported combining types.

 Example:
 	```